pennersr/django-allauth/docs/overview.rst

 - Consumer keys, tokens make use of the Django sites framework.
-This is especially helpful for larger multi-domain projects, but also allows for for easy switching between a development (localhost) and production setup without messing with your settings and database.
+This is especially helpful for larger multi-domain projects, but also allows for easy switching between a development (localhost) and production setup without messing with your settings and database.